 - Paul: The apostle who wrote 2 Corinthians and defends his ministry.

-- Timothy: Paul’s companion mentioned as co-sender of the letter.
+- Timothy: Paul’s companion is mentioned as a co-sender of the letter.

 - Titus: A trusted co-worker who delivered Paul’s letter to Corinth.